Skip to Content

 Ghostbusters ~ Downtown

-This includes the innards of their firehouse headquarters themselves, located at Firestation No.23 at 5th and Maple in Downtown.
-The library stacks where a spectral librarian materialized were the very ones at L.A.’s Central Library.
-And Downtown’s centurion Millenium Biltmore Hotel served as the Sedgewick Hotel, where the ‘Busters met Slimer whilst coming, seeing, kicking ass, and busting their ghostbusting cherries upon capturing their first spirit.
+This includes the innards of the 'Busters' firehouse HQ, located at Fire Station No.23 at 5th and Maple.
+The library stacks, where a spectral librarian materialized, were the very ones found at L.A.’s Central Library.
+And Downtown’s centurion Millenium Biltmore Hotel served as the Sedgewick Hotel, where Ray, Egon, Peter, and Winston met Slimer whilst coming, seeing, and kicking ass, before busting their ghostbusting cherries and capturing their first spirit.

 The Firehouse ~ 225 E. 5th St. Los Angeles, CA 90013.
 Closest Metro lines and stop: Bus Lines 16, 18, 33, 53, 60, or 62 - “5th/Los Angeles” or Bus Lines 20, 92, or 720 - "Main/5th."